wso2/docs-is/en/docs/learn/configuring-recaptcha-for-self-registration.md

     -   For more information on brute force attacks, see [Mitigating Brute Force Attacks](../../administer/mitigating-brute-force-attacks).

-There are two ways to configure this feature.

-The instructions for both these approaches are as follows.
+You can either configure the recaptcha for a tenant, or configure it globally.

-## Configuring self-registration with reCaptcha for a tenant
+## Configuring self-registration with reCaptcha for a specific tenant

-**To configure self-registration with reCaptcha for a specific tenant:**

 1. Set up reCaptcha with the WSO2 Identity Server.
 For instructions on how to do this and more information about reCaptcha, see [Setting Up ReCaptcha](../../learn/setting-up-recaptcha).
 2. Start the WSO2 Identity Server and log in to the management console.
-3. Click on **List** under **Identity Providers** on the **Main** tab and then click **Resident Identity Provider**.
+3. Click on **List** under **Identity Providers** on the **Main** tab.
+4. Click **Resident Identity Provider**.
-4. Expand the **Account Management Policies** tab and then expand the **User Self Registration** tab.
+5. Expand the **Account Management Policies** tab and then expand the **User Self Registration** tab.
-5. Select the **Enable reCaptcha** checkbox to enable reCaptcha for the self registration flow.
+6. Select the **Enable reCaptcha** checkbox to enable reCaptcha for the self registration flow.
     ![self-registration-enable-recaptcha](../assets/img/using-wso2-identity-server/self-registration-enable-recaptcha.png)
-6. You have now successfully configured reCaptcha for the self registration flow.
+7. You have now successfully configured reCaptcha for the self registration flow.
 Start the WSO2 Identity Server and log in to the user portal using the following link:
     <https://localhost:9443/user-portal>